 (E) GOVERNING AUTHORITY means the authority having jurisdiction.

+(1) ANSI/NFPA 70 and ANSI/NFPA 70, National Electrical Code means the Indiana Electrical Code (675 IAC 17)

+(2) ASME A17.1, and ASME A17.1/CSA B44 means the Safety Code for Elevators and Escalators adopted and amended by reference in 675 IAC 21-3.

 (F) DESIGN PROFESSIONAL means an architect registered under IC 25-4 or a professional engineer registered under IC 25-31.

-(e) Amend Section 4 to read as follows: Permanent passenger or freight elevators under construction, modification, or demolition may be used for carrying workers or materials, or both, provided that the elevators are approved for such use by the authority having jurisdiction in accordance with IC 22-15-5 and the Indiana Elevator Safety Code.
+(e) Amend Section 4 to read as follows: Permanent passenger or freight elevators installed in buildings under construction, modification, or demolition may be used for carrying workers or materials, or both, provided that the elevators are approved for such use by the authority having jurisdiction in accordance with IC 22-15-5 and the Indiana Elevator Safety Code a temporary operating permit is issued for the use under IC 22-15-5-4(e).

 (f) In subsection 5.4.3, delete "qualified professional engineer" and "qualified engineer" and insert "design professional" for each.